Visa and Fees

 If you want to change provider before completing the first six months of your main course of study you must contact UNE for permission.
 You will require a letter of offer from the new provider in order to apply for a letter of release from UNE.

-If you change your education provider at any time you must contact the Department of Immigration and Border Protection and provide a Confirmation of Enrolment from your new education provider.
+If you change your education provider at any time you must contact the Department of Home Affairs and provide a Confirmation of Enrolment from your new education provider.

 Changing courses and/or education provider if you are eligible for streamlined visa processing